ilyasotkov/learning-kubernetes/docs/01-intro/README.md

 ### Kubernetes API Layers

+Think of these objects as something you're going to put into `templates` directory in a Helm Chart.
+Every file in `templates` is usually a separate Kubernetes API Object.

 TODO: Sort all Kubernetes API Object by popularity within github.com/kubernetes/charts repo

 | Object | Type | Broad type | Example |